obiwandsilva/go-bestflight/README.md

  - **resources**: any external resource used by the services in the domain, for example.
 Components like repositories as whole (file, dbs, etc), gateways (http clients) and others.

-Although this project does not use databases or cache services, what is the ideal in a real world production environment, there are three resources in this project that simulates then on memory.
+Although this project does not use databases or cache services, what would be the ideal in a real world production environment, there are three resources in this project that simulates them on memory.
 They are all under resources: cache, file anddatabase.

-The cache resource simulates the usage of a Redis-like service where we could use as a routes-structure-ready-for-search, so we could have an alternative option to the slow IO operations with the database.
+The cache resource simulates the use of a Redis-like service where we could use as a routes structure-ready-for-search, so we could have an alternative option to the slow IO operations on databases.

-The database is to simulate persist and more reliable data.
+The database is to simulate persistent and more reliable data.

 And finally the file resource to manage the input/source file used when running the application.